skip to content

 If the move is made after one year, then this will mean a total stay of seven years at Cambridge.
 This is the same as the minimum time in which a Cambridge scientist could graduate and then complete the very fastest-track graduate vet courses elsewhere.
 However, the Cambridge ‘re-start’ route comes with the certainty of a Veterinary Medicine place after just one year at university.

 08-3-grads-lily.jpgMany Cambridge science and engineering students will find that they satisfy the academic requirements for Veterinary Medicine, as long as they have taken A-level Chemistry, or equivalent.
-To date, students have 'transferred' into the course from Natural Sciences (Physical and Biological), Engineering and Computer Science.
+To date, students have 'transferred' into the course from Natural Sciences (physical more often than biological, interestingly), Engineering and Computer Science.

 Please note: that this route is not recommended for potential applicants to the University.
-For them, applying directly to the veterinary course carries the greatest chance of success and the lowest financial cost.
+For them, applying directly to the veterinary course carries the greatest chance of success, the shortest course, and the lowest financial cost.

 “I switched onto the Veterinary Medicine course after a year of studying Natural Sciences, and I can honestly say it's the best decision I've ever made.
 I was worried about not having as much animal handling experience as the rest of my cohort, but Cambridge are excellent at teaching not only the science but the animal handling and husbandry.
 They recognise that everyone has different levels of experience and I even had one-to-one handling sessions.
 There have been so many amazing moments so far, from dissecting a horse in the post mortem room, to studying live anatomy with the (adorable) vet school greyhounds, and even meeting alpaca babies at one of the many events hosted by the Cambridge University Veterinary Society.
 It's a fascinating course and there's never a dull moment!” - Lily